frozenpandaman/s3s/README.md

 6. You will then be asked to navigate to a specific URL on Nintendo.com, log in, and follow simple instructions to obtain your `session_token`; this will be used to generate a `gtoken` and `bulletToken`.
 If you are opting against automatic token generation, enter "skip" for this step, at which point you will be asked to manually input your two tokens instead (see the [mitmproxy instructions](https://github.com/frozenpandaman/s3s/wiki/mitmproxy-instructions)).

-    These tokens (used to access your SplatNet battle results) along with your stat.ink API key and language will automatically be saved into `config.txt` for you.
+    These tokens (used to access your SplatNet battle results) along with your stat.ink API key & language will be saved into `config.txt` for you.
 You're now ready to upload battles!
+(See the "Usage" section above. [→](#usage-))

 Have any questions, issues, or suggestions?
 Feel free to message me on [Twitter](https://twitter.com/frozenpandaman) or create an [issue](https://github.com/frozenpandaman/s3s/issues) here.